How to perform an inspection period

 Understanding how much traffic an online store is generating is valuable in understanding how many of these visitors end up becoming customers.
 The higher a business's revenue compared to total traffic is a good indicator that the business has plenty of potential to make a profit.

 Taking a closer look at the business's traffic trends is a great place to start your inspection.
 To get started, log in to the store and head to the Analytics section of the admin.

-The Analytics section of the Shopify account provides valuable insight about the business you're purchasing.
-Within the Overview dashboard of the Analytics section, you'll find reports on sales trends, traffic sources, and customers.
-If you notice anything in the Overview dashboard that raises questions, then you can expand the reports to find more information or ask the seller to walk you through these reports.
-You can look deeper into the store’s analytics by checking the Reports and Live view sections.
+The Analytics page of the Shopify account provides valuable insight about the business you're purchasing.
+You can find reports on sales trends, traffic sources, and customers.
+If you notice anything on the Analytics page that raises questions, then you can expand the reports to find more information or ask the seller to walk you through these reports.
+You can look deeper into the store’s analytics by checking the Reports and Live view pages.

 Ask the seller to look at traffic trends.
 If you notice any peculiar spikes or dives in traffic, then ask the seller for more information about the traffic for those dates.
 Understanding these trends is important to validate the traffic.